dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-2 TMA-Intel.md

 The TMA methodology was first proposed by Intel in 2014 and is supported starting from the Sandy Bridge family of processors.
 Intel's implementation supports nested categories for each high-level bucket that give a better understanding of the CPU performance bottlenecks in the program (see Figure @fig:TMA).

 The workflow is designed to "drill down" to lower levels of the TMA hierarchy until we get to the very specific classification of a performance bottleneck.
-For example, at first, we collect metrics for the main four buckets: `Front End Bound`, `Back End Bound`, `Retiring`, and `Bad Speculation`.
+For example, at first, we collect metrics for the main four buckets: `Frontend Bound`, `Back End Bound`, `Retiring`, and `Bad Speculation`.
 Say, we found out that a big portion of the program execution was stalled by memory accesses (which is a `Back End Bound` bucket, see Figure @fig:TMA).
 The next step is to run the workload again and collect metrics specific to the `Memory Bound` bucket only.
 The process is repeated until we know the exact root cause, for example, `L3 Bound`.

 ![The TMA hierarchy of performance bottlenecks. *© Image by Ahmad Yasin.*](../../img/pmu-features/TMAM.png){#fig:TMA width=90%}